Neithhotep: Historical evaluations

 After the discovery of her mastaba, Neithhotep was thought to be a male ruler: her outstandingly large tomb and the royal serekh bearing her name on several seal impressions led Egyptologists and historians to the erroneous belief that she might have been a yet unknown king.
 However, as the understanding of early Egyptian writings developed, scholars learned that Neithhotep was in fact a female noble of extraordinary rank.
 Along with this realization, scholars viewed her now as the wife of king Narmer and mother of Hor-Aha.
 This view was promoted by clay seal impressions found in her tomb showing the serekhs of Narmer and Aha.

 Neithhotep's name appears on several clay seal impressions inside a serekh – a fashion that was commonly reserved for male rulers only.
 Secondly, her tomb is of extraordinary size and it has its own cultic enclosure.
 Such a case is otherwise known only from queen Meritneith.
 Thirdly are the Wadi Ameyra inscriptions themselves: these reveal that Neithhotep arranged and ordered an expedition through the Wadi in attempt to mine ore and harvest feedstocks.
 But such an act commonly required royal powers that a mere queen consort didn't have – not unless she was in fact an independent, fully authorized ruler.

-The case of queen Neithhotep shows astonishing similarities to that of queen Meritneith, who had led the royal office for her still minor son, king Hor Den.
+The case of queen Neithhotep shows astonishing similarities to that of queen Meritneith, who had held the royal office for her still minor son, king Hor Den.
 This realization lead Egyptologists now to the theory that Queen Neithhotep may have also held the royal office for an infant child king as some kind of substitute king.
 Such an act is now known to have been fairly common in early Egyptian times.
 Royal dynasties were founded in early times by royal mothers, not by inheritance from father to son.